ryanstocks00/metal-nanoparticle-simulation-enhancement/README.md

   2. Data science code that can be used to find and remove highly correlated features.
 This is contained in the ```data_science``` directory.

   3. Machine learning code implemented using the Sci-Kit learn python module that uses a decision tree regressor to identify important features and then uses an artificial neural network to generate a prediction of the energy correction term.
-THis is contained in the ```machine_learning``` directory.
+This is contained in the ```machine_learning``` directory.